Better Serving A Diverse Community of Students

 Creation of space that works well for group practices, spontaneous evening jams or recording sessions, and Friday night open mic gatherings.
 Improvements would include lesson room, secure instrument storage, and mixing and recording equipment.

 “We want to develop a space that fosters a love of all things musical, whether it is a classical cello lesson or a group of kids suddenly thinking that they want to make some music.
 This space would support this wonderfully.”
-Fiona Byrne, Performing Arts Director
+Claire Parker, Performing Arts Director

 An outdoor, fire-pit and grill area for both casual and dorm/advisee gatherings.